Key Takeaways

 Hygiene in hotels typically involves a set of protocols designed to maintain cleanliness and prevent the spread of germs and diseases throughout the establishment.
 This includes areas such as guest rooms, common areas, food services, and personal hygiene.

-Hygiene in hospitality matters, as it directly impacts the guest experience.
+Hygiene and sanitation in the hospitality industry matter because they directly impact the guest experience.
 As per the AHLA’s 2025 report, cleanliness in the guest rooms and at the overall property is the key driver of guest satisfaction.

 Guests expect a clean and safe environment.
 Failure to meet these expectations can attract negative reviews.
 Considering over 81% of travelers read reviews before booking their stays, poor ratings can affect your hotel’s bottom line and also damage its reputation.
 In some cases, they can even lead to penalties and lawsuits.